sieniven/web-dev/README.md

 ##  Information

 Hello!
-This project is a self initiated project to develop JavaScript, HTML and CSS files for webpage development.
-It contains various techniques of HTML and CSS such as using responsive designs, semantic tags, webforms, pseudo classes, psedo elements, and media queries.
+This project is a self initiated project for web-based development using Node.js and MongoDB.
+It contains various techniques of web-based development such as using MongoDB as my noSQL database for web services, web service development using Express and EJS as view engine, responsive designs, semantic tags, web-forms, pseudo classes, psedo elements, and media queries.